A continuous rating method for preferential voting. The incomplete case: Approval voting

 \section{Approval voting}

-In approval voting, each voter is asked for a list of approved options, without any expression of preference between them, and each option~$x$ is then rated by the number of approvals for it~\cite{br}.
+In approval voting, each voter is asked for a list of approved options, without any expression of preference between them, and each option~$x$ is then rated by the number of approvals for it~\cite[\secpar{1 and 2}]{br}.
 In the following we will refer to this number as the \dfc{approval score} of~$x$, and its value relative to the total number of votes $V$ will be denoted by $\av{x}$.

 From the point of view of paired comparisons, an individual vote of approval type can be viewed as a truncated ranking where all the options that appear in it are tied.
 In~this section, we will see that the margin-based variant orders the options exactly in the same way as the approval scores.
 In~other words, the method of approval voting agrees with ours in a qualitative way under interpretation~(d$'$) of~\secpar{1.3}, \ie under the interpretation that the non-approved options of each individual vote are tied.
+This interpretation is in congruence with the hypothesis of dichotomous preferences, under which approval voting has especially good properties~\cite{vorsatz}.

 Having said that, the preliminary result~\ref{st:av1} will hold not only under interpretation~(d$'$) but also under interpretation~(d), \ie that there is no information about the preference of the voter between two non-approved options, and also under the analogous interpretation that there is no information about his preference between two approved options.\ensep Interpretation~(d$'$) does not play an essential role until Theorem~\ref{st:av4}, where we use the fact that it always brings the problem into the complete case.